backprop-ai/backprop/docs/source/Core.rst

 .. code-block:: python

-    k.qa("Where does Sally live?", "Sally lives in London.")
+    b.qa("Where does Sally live?", "Sally lives in London.")
     "London"

-See the `Q&A <https://github.com/kiri-ai/kiri/blob/main/examples/Q%26A.ipynb>`_ examples with code.
+See the `Q&A <https://github.com/backprop-ai/backprop/blob/main/examples/Q%26A.ipynb>`_ examples with code.

 Text Classification
 ^^^^^^^^^^^^^^^^^^^